KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/part-1-navigation-and-basics.md

 You'll also want to utilize **tab completion** with your **tab** key and your **up/down** arrow keys.
 Tab completion will allow you to enter in part of a filename or directory name and then it'll be completed it for you.
 Your up/down arrow keys will allow you to scroll through previous commands.

 Now try navigating around on your own!
 See the video below for some help.
-You can watch it in fullscreen or download it.
+You can watch it in fullscreen or download it as well.

 {% raw %}
   <video id="CLI01" class="video-js" controls preload="auto" width="700" height="450"